 The Hong Kong depot was relocated to Tsing Yi Island in 1991 as one of the most advanced facilities of its kind in the world with emphasis on safety, security and the environment.
 Today, it plays a major part in meeting Hong Kong’s needs for petroleum and chemical products.

-This article as first posted on 24th December 2015.
+This article was first posted on 27th October 2015.

 See: Shell: General History: Grace’s Guide To British Industrial History

 Related Indhhk articles:

 - Royal Dutch Shell Oil Company in China